containernet/containernet.github.io/index.md

 ## News and Releases

+### 2020-10-04: Experimental support for Ubuntu 20.04 LTS

+Added experimental support for Ubuntu 20.04 LTS to main branch.
+Credits go to Dimitrios (@digiou).

 ### 2019-12-19: [Release: Containernet 3.1](https://github.com/containernet/containernet/releases/tag/v3.1)

 This release changes the default installation environment of Containernet to be Python3.
 Credits for this go to Rafael Schellenberg.